 You will also develop your personal skills for example in team-working; collecting and evaluating information; and developing and implementing strategies.

-3 good reasons to study International Business at Salford:
+3 good reasons to study International Business:

 - Develop an appreciation of international influences on business